jnozzi/cocoadev.com/markdown/QuitApplicationUsingAppleEvent.md

 Code to quit an application, identified by a bundle ID, by sending it a Quit Apple Event.

 Sending a Quit Apple Event is the "friendly" way to quit an application.
 In response, an application may display some UI to the user such as asking him to save unsaved documents.
-This code executes much faster than using either General/NSAppleScript or General/NSTask to quit an application.
+This code executes much faster than using either NSAppleScript or NSTask to quit an application.
 It requires 10.3 or later.

--(General/OSStatus)quitApplicationWithBundleID:(General/NSString *)bundleID {
+-(OSStatus)quitApplicationWithBundleID:(NSString *)bundleID {
-    General/OSStatus err;
+    OSStatus err;
-    General/AppleEvent event, reply;
+    AppleEvent event, reply;

     const char *bundleIDString = [bundleID UTF8String];

-    err = General/AEBuildAppleEvent(kCoreEventClass, kAEQuitApplication,
+    err = AEBuildAppleEvent(kCoreEventClass, kAEQuitApplication,
                             typeApplicationBundleID,
                             bundleIDString, strlen(bundleIDString),
                             kAutoGenerateReturnID, kAnyTransactionID,
                             &event, NULL, "");

     if (err == noErr) {
-        err = General/AESendMessage(&event, &reply, kAENoReply, kAEDefaultTimeout);
+        err = AESendMessage(&event, &reply, kAENoReply, kAEDefaultTimeout);
-        (void)General/AEDisposeDesc(&event);
+        (void)AEDisposeDesc(&event);
     }
     return err;
 }